 Unity Technologies is focused on making it easy for content creators to build and distribute their creative results.
 Because of this we also know that security and trust is paramount here at Unity.
 This page discusses some security information for our services and also how to get a hold of Unity’s security team.

-Unity is PCI Compliant, leveraging industry best practices, such as our SSDLC, and security tools to maintain a high-level of Security.
+Unity has developed and shared its security practices with others in our industry, such as our SSDLC, and security tools to maintain a high-level of Security.
 This includes on-going assessments, bug-bounty programs and continuing to grow our global security team (apply at https://careers.unity.com)

 Protecting Our Customer’s Assets

 When handling payment transactions we do not store any card information.
 All transactions are sent through an external payment processor that handles the information.

 At Unity we understand that your game assets are critical to your business.
 That is why when you put your trust in us to store or build your game we take as many precautions as possible.
 From having regular security testing of our services and making sure user assets are securely stored and separated, we take the protection of your assets very seriously.